-- Copy Al log to SD daily To .xls file - The third option:
+Copy Al log to SD daily - To .xls file

 To .xls file, this option sets the type of file format that the daily data logs from the system are saved as on the SD card.
 In this case, the data is saved as a '.xls' file.